chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-aws-identity.md

 * `terraform` installed on your local machine.
 Terraform is an open-source Infrastructure as Code tool which this guide will use to create various cloud resources.
 Follow [the official Terraform documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for instructions on installing the tool.
 * `chainctl` — the Chainguard Enforce command line interface tool — installed on your local machine.
 Follow our guide on [How to Install `chainctl`](/chainguard/chainguard-enforce/how-to-install-chainctl/) to set this up.
 * An AWS account with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) installed and configured.
 The [Terraform provider for AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) uses credentials configured via the AWS CLI.
+* A recent version of [Go](https://go.dev/dl/) to test the identity with AWS Lambda.

 ## Creating Terraform Files

 We will be using Terraform to create an identity for an AWS role to assume.
-This step outlines how to create three Terraform configuration files that, together, will produce such an identity.
+This step outlines how to create four Terraform configuration files that, together, will produce such an identity.

 To help explain each configuration file's purpose, we will go over what they do and how to create each file one by one.
 First, though, create a directory to hold the Terraform configuration and navigate into it.